omasanori/schemebib/README.md

 Otherwise, *StS:1980b* if there is no *StS:1980b*, otherwise *StS:1980c* if there is no *StS:1980c*, and so on.

+## List of Keywords

+- The Lambda Papers: the original Scheme reports by Steele and Sussman.

 ## License

 To the extent possible under law, we have waived all copyright and related or